trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 .. include:: ../examples/TribitsExampleProject/packages/simple_cxx/CMakeLists.txt
    :literal:

-The first command at the top of the file in `TRIBITS_PACKAGE()`_ where the package name is passed in in addition to a few other options.
-TriBITS obviously already knows the package name.
-The purpose for repeating it is as documentation for the developer's sake.
-Then a set of platform configure-time tests is typically performed (if there are any).
-In this example, the existence of the C++ ``__int64`` data-type is checked using the module `CheckFor__int64.cmake`` (which is in the ``cmake/`` directory of this package.
-(CMake has great support for configure-time tests, see `Configure-time System Tests`_.)
+The first command at the top of the file is a call to `TRIBITS_PACKAGE()`_ which takes the package name (``SimpleCxx`` in this case) in addition to a few other options.
+While TriBITS obviously already knows the package name (since it read it from the `<repoDir>/PackagesList.cmake`_ file), the purpose for repeating it in this call is as documentation for the developer's sake (and this name is checked against the expected package name).
+Then a set of configure-time tests are typically performed (if the package needs any of these).
+In this example, the existence of the C++ ``__int64`` data-type is checked using the module ``CheckFor__int64.cmake`` (which is in the ``cmake/`` directory of this package.
+(CMake has great support `Configure-time System Tests`_.)
 This is followed by package-specific options.
 In this case, the standard TriBITS options for debug checking and deprecated warnings are added using the standard macros `TRIBITS_ADD_DEBUG_OPTION()`_ and `TRIBITS_ADD_SHOW_DEPRECATED_WARNINGS_OPTION()`_.
-After all of this up front stuff (which will be present in any moderately complex CMake-configured project) the source and the test sub-directories are added that actually define the library and the tests.
+After all of this up-front stuff is complete (which will be present in any moderately complex CMake-configured project) the source and the test sub-directories are added that actually define the library and the tests.
 In this case, the standard `TRIBITS_ADD_TEST_DIRECTORIES()`_ macro is used which only conditionally adds the tests for the package.

-The final command in the package's ``CMakeLists.txt`` file must always be `TRIBITS_PACKAGE_POSTPROCESS()`_.
+The final command in the package's base ``CMakeLists.txt`` file must always be `TRIBITS_PACKAGE_POSTPROCESS()`_.
 This is needed in order to perform some necessary post-processing by TriBITS.

-It is also possible to for the package's top-level ``CMakeLists.txt`` to be the only such file in a package.
-Such an example can be see in the example project `TribitsHelloWorld`_.
+It is also possible for the package's top-level ``CMakeLists.txt`` to be the only ``CMakeLists.txt`` file for a package.
+Such an example can be see in the example project `TribitsHelloWorld`_ in the ``HelloWorld`` package.

-When a TriBITS package is broken up into subpackages (see `TriBITS Subpackage`_), its ``CMakeLists.txt`` file looks a little different.
+When a TriBITS package is broken up into subpackages (see `TriBITS Subpackage`_), its ``CMakeLists.txt`` file looks a little different from what is shown above.
 The basic structure of this file for a **package with subpackages** is shown in:

   `TribitsExampleProject`_/``packages/package_with_subpackages/CMakeLists.txt``